 Day One, Wednesday 16th March 2016 will focus on e-Assessment and formative/diagnostic assessment for learning within the context of learning and teaching, from the classroom to the workplace.

-Day Two, Thursday 17th March 2016 will focus on e-Assessment in the delivery of qualifications, examinations and certification, high stakes qualifications, certification and summative assessment..
+Day Two, Thursday 17th March 2016 will focus on e-Assessment in the delivery of qualifications, examinations and certification, high stakes qualifications, and synoptic and summative assessment..

 Both days will look at the broad spectrum of e-assessment from the achievements to date the lessons learnt and the opportunities taken to the development of systems and services that enable, enhance and define e-Assessment in the future.